docsdeveloperdemo/swiftui-starter-app/dev-docs/context-SwiftStarterApp-Utilities-DeviceUtilities.swift.md

 In summary, the `isIPad` computed property returns a Boolean value indicating whether the current device running the app is an iPad or not.
 You can use this property to conditionally execute code based on the device type, such as adjusting the user interface layout or enabling/disabling certain features specific to iPads.

+---
+# isIPhone SwiftStarterApp/Utilities/DeviceUtilities.swift
+## Imported Code Object
+Sure!
+In the provided code snippet, `isIPhone` is a computed static property of type `Bool` (boolean).
+It is used to determine whether the current device is an iPhone or not.

+Here's a breakdown of the code:

+- `static`: This keyword indicates that `isIPhone` is a type property, meaning it belongs to the type itself (in this case, the class or struct where this code is defined) rather than an instance of that type.
+- `var`: This keyword specifies that `isIPhone` is a variable property, which means its value can be changed or computed dynamically.
+- `Bool`: This is the data type of the property, indicating that it can only hold one of two values: `true` or `false`.
+- `UIDevice.current.userInterfaceIdiom`: This expression retrieves the current device's user interface idiom, which represents the general class of user interface that the device falls into.
+For example, an iPhone would have a `.phone` idiom, while an iPad would have a `.pad` idiom.
+- `== .phone`: This compares the retrieved user interface idiom with the `.phone` case, which represents iPhone-like devices.
+If the idiom matches `.phone`, the expression evaluates to `true`, otherwise, it's `false`.

+So, when you access `isIPhone`, it dynamically checks if the current device's user interface idiom is `.phone` (an iPhone or iPhone-like device).
+If it is, `isIPhone` will be `true`, otherwise, it will be `false`.

+This property can be useful when you need to perform specific logic or apply different styles based on whether the app is running on an iPhone or not, such as adjusting layout constraints or utilizing device-specific features.